mvolkmann/blog/src/web-components.md

-This lifecycle method is called automatically when an instance is initially created and jagain if the custom element definition is modified.
+This lifecycle method is called automatically when an instance is initially created and again if the custom element definition is modified.
 It is commonly used for one time initializations such as computing property values.